 - No rather black’s king should be moved to a safer position.

-So this how there are circumstances where we can’t take the promoted pawn immediately.
+So this is how there are circumstances where we can’t take the promoted pawn immediately.
 It can put us in check and sometimes also prove to be a bad move for us.
 While playing chess you should always keep in mind this one thing,

 Every rule in chess should be followed according to the position and evaluation plus keeping the mind open!